 Dr. Shubha Ghosh, Crandall Melvin Professor of Law and Director of the Syracuse Intellectual Property Law Institute (SIPLI), earned his J.D. from Stanford University, with distinction, and his Ph.D. from the University of Michigan.

-His research and teaching specializations are in the development and commercialization of technology as a means of promoting economic and social development.
-He has written extensively on pharmaceutical patents, parallel importation, antitrust law, commercialization and other uses of data, and the role of intellectual property policy in shaping these diverse areas.
+His extensive research focuses on the development and commercialization of intellectual property and technology as a means of promoting economic and social development.
+He has published extensively on pharmaceutical, design, copyright protection of standards, competition policy, and other intellectual property issues; antitrust law; legal construction of the marketplace; technology transfer; and the role of intellectual property law and policy in shaping these diverse areas.

-He also works with a component of the Technology Commercialization Law Center, the New York State Science and Technology Law Center (NYSSTLC), a state funded entity focused on intellectual property and commercialization issues as they affect start-ups, universities, and research centers solely in the State of New York.
+Ghosh also works with another component of the Innovation Law Center, the NYSTAR-funded New York State Science and Technology Law Center (NYSSTLC), an entity focused on mitigating intellectual property and commercialization challenges that affect entrepreneurs, start-ups, universities, and research centers in New York State and beyond.

 Supporting the LLM Program has been an important dimension of his work.
 He worked with Assistant Dean of International Programs Andrew Horsfall to secure a Memorandum of Understanding with OP Jindal Global Law School in India.
 Ghosh is a regular visitor to National Law University, Delhi, and other universities in India, China, and Australia.